bppwrite/bppwrite.github.io/content/event/2018-2019/30-days-of-dinners/Shakespeare.md

 * Theme: Wine Tasting
 * Food: "Appetizers paired with several incredible wines from around the world"

-BPP board member Rob Shakespeare and his wife (longtime BPP supporter) Marie will be hosting a wine tasting paired with delicious appetizers at their home.
+BPP board member Rob Shakespeare and his wife (longtime BPP supporter) Marie will be hosting a Pinot Noir Wine Tasting with selections from famous regions.
+The tasting will be paired with delicious appetizers at their home.

 THIS DINNER IS SOLD OUT